Litva Hoard: Belt and coins

-The belt has 2 star-shaped discs with 16 "rays" each, 9 smaller round discs, a buckle, two rectangular buckle ends, and 5 rectangular connecting strips, all produced from high quality silver (96% purity).
+The surviving belt consists of two star-shaped discs with sixteen rays each, nine smaller round discs, a buckle, two rectangular buckle ends, and five rectangular connecting strips, all produced from high-quality silver of 96% purity.
 The set weighs 805.40 g.
 The discs are richly decorated with scrolls, floral motifs, basilisks eating each other's tails, and birds created using the toreutics technique.
 The smaller discs feature a prominent darkened (niello) motif of three symmetrical interlocking ovals.
-The belt combines western and eastern art traditions: the buckle shows features of Gothic art from Venice and Lombardy while the round discs exhibits features of Islamic art.
-The pieces were most likely produced separately in Italy, possibly Geona, and in Kaffa (now Feodosia, Crimea) between the end of the 14th century and the first half of the 15th century.
+The belt combines Western and Eastern art traditions: the buckle shows features of Gothic art from Venice and Lombardy, while the round discs exhibit features of Islamic art.